Putin: Russia must consider Ukraine separatists' independence request | DW | 21.02.2022

 The meeting of the council came amid an uptick of violence in the long-running conflict between Ukrainian troops and pro-Russian rebels.

-Leaders of the separatist regions released statements earlier on Monday calling on Moscow to recognize them as independent states.
+Leaders of Luhansk and Donetsk released statements earlier on Monday calling on Moscow to recognize them as independent states.

-Putin said he would reach a decision "today" on recognizing the independence of the two rebel republics, Luhansk and Donetsk.
+Putin said he would reach a decision "today" on the rebel republics' request.

 Former president Dmitry Medvedev, deputy chairman of the Security Council, said it was "obvious" that Ukraine did not need the two regions.